lugime/nightgamesmod/README.md

 4. **DONE** Make the game loop explicit, or at least document it. (holy balls that was way easier than last time! amazing what focusing on one thing at a time will do)

+5. Concurrency is hard!
+Build infrastructure to make it easy to do things like wait for user input.

-5. Separate display and game logic.
+6. Separate display and game logic.
 There will need to be a layer between display logic and game logic, although exactly where that code lives is less important than the conceptual structure.

-6. Migrate combat to an event-based system, or at least some sort of system.
+7. Migrate combat to an event-based system, or at least some sort of system.
 Will enable step 7.

-7. Make the effects of a trait or status viewable in a single location.
+8. Make the effects of a trait or status viewable in a single location.

-8. man who even knows
+9. man who even knows

-9. anything that isn't done yet will probably change
+10. anything that isn't done yet will probably change